calthaz/PanguML/PythonWorksp/README.md

 with a hashbang, to send headers, retrieve post data and print json result.

 ## OpenCV related
->Env:
+>Env and libs:
 > * Python 2
 > * OpenCV 3
 > * PIL
-> * and its dependencies...
+> * and their dependencies...
 I was using Anaconda.
 [See: managing packages.](https://conda.io/docs/using/pkgs.html)

 **[objectDetector/contour_furn.py](objectDetector/contour_furn.py)**
 uses `cv2.RETR_TREE`